hurricanemark/ansible_server_configuration/README.md

 __This document describes steps used to have Ansible configured and controlled three separate OS environments (servers) via the use of SSH.__

 For the purpose of demonstrating how Ansible is used to configure and provision remote servers via SSH, let's refer to the table below.
 We have a local controller node (*ubuntu16*), and three remote nodes (*raspberrypi3*, *linux1rhel*, *azuresles12*).
-Note, all nodes have an established user account *hurricanemark*.
+Note, it is suggested that all nodes have the same user account. e.g. *hurricanemark*.
+In the case of different user account, specify it in ~/.ssh/config.

 | Ansible Controller | Test Server    | IP_addr       | User          |
 | ------------------ |:---------------| -------------:|---------------|